Kohei Uchida

 Kohei Uchida (内田 航平, Uchida Kōhei) is a Japanese professional footballer who plays as a midfielder for Tokushima Vortis.

 Career

-Uchida started his career with Sumire FC Jr. and played later with 17 joined to FC Coruja, in this time attended the Shochi Fukaya High.
+In his youth, Uchida played with Sumire FC, FC Coruja and Shochi Fukaya High School's football club.
 In the Winter of 2011/2012 signed with J League 2 side Mito HollyHock and played four time, in his first professional season.

 Club statistics

 Updated to end of 2018 season.